zhousarah/azure-compute-docs/articles/virtual-machine-scale-sets/virtual-machine-scale-sets-maxsurge.md

 ms.reviewer: ju-shim
 ms.custom: upgradepolicy. maxsurge
 ---
-# Rolling upgrades with MaxSurge on Virtual Machine Scale Sets (Preview)
+# Rolling upgrades with MaxSurge on Virtual Machine Scale Sets

 Rolling upgrades with MaxSurge can help improve service uptime during upgrade events.
 With MaxSurge enabled, new instances are created in batches using the latest scale model.
 When the new instances are fully created and healthy, they begin taking traffic.
 The scale set then deletes instances in batches matching the old scale set model.
 The process continues until all instances are brought up-to-date.